 Category A: Australia, New Zealand, Republic of Ireland, United Kingdom

-Category B: Bermuda, Cayman Islands, Denmark, Germany, Hong Kong SAR, Iceland, Japan, Jersey, Liechtenstein, Luxembourg, New Caledonia, Norway, Portugal, Sweden, Switzerland, United States of America (Guam & Hawaii only)
+Category B: Austria, Belgium, Bermuda, Cayman Islands, Denmark, Finland, France, Germany, Hong Kong SAR, Iceland, Japan, Jersey, Liechtenstein, Luxembourg, New Caledonia, Norway, Portugal, Sweden, Switzerland, the Netherlands, United States of America (Guam & Hawaii only)

-Category C: Austria, Belgium, Canada, Cyprus, Estonia, Finland, France, Italy, Korea (South), Latvia, Netherlands, Slovakia, Slovenia, Spain, Taiwan, United States of America (except Guam & Hawaii)
+Category C: Canada, Cyprus, Estonia, Latvia, Slovakia, Slovenia, Spain, Taiwan, United States of America (except Guam & Hawaii)

 Category D: All other countries

 If entering Singapore from a Category A country, a rabies vaccination is not required; however, other vaccinations are required (read on).

 If entering Singapore from Category B counties, your pet cat or dog must be vaccinated for rabies not less than 30 days and not more than 12 months prior to entry.
 A blood titer test is required (see step 4).

 If entering Singapore from a Category C country, your pet cat or dog must be vaccinated for rabies more than 3 months prior to import.
 A titer test will be required (see step 4).
 If your pet was vaccinated more than 4 months before the titer test was administered, it must be vaccinated again after the titer test and not more than 30 days prior to export.

 If entering Singapore from a Category D country, your pet cat or dog must be vaccinated for rabies at least 6 months prior to export.
 A blood titer test is required (see step 4)